josebarrios23/project-student-dashboard-reboot/README.md

 ### ReactJS View & Feature Specifications

-You can reference the <a name="view">Visual Examples</a> of each view below to get an idea of what is required.
+You can reference the [Visual Examples](#view)of each view below to get an idea of what is required.

 #### Part 1: Static Views